MX-Futhark/hook-any-text/README.md

 ### General organization

-The Lua file (automatically run when Cheat Engine is started) is placed in the lua directory.
+This project uses Maven and respects the usual conventions of a Maven project.
-The actual conversion of hexadecimal strings is done in Java, and goes into the src directory.
+The Lua file (automatically run when Cheat Engine is started) is placed in src/main/lua.

 The conversion is not done directly in lua because: